SquareBracketAssociates/Booklet-AReflectiveKernel/Chapters/ObjV/ObjV.md

 ```
 Obj >> basicSend: selector withArguments: arguments from: aClass
    "Execute the method found starting from aClass and whose name is selector.
-   The core of the sending a message, reused for both a normal send or a super one."
+   The core of message sending reused for both a normal send or a super one."

    | methodOrNil |
    methodOrNil := aClass lookup: selector.